-Is there anything as tasty as cauliflower cheese?
+Is there anything as tasty as cauliflower cheese?!
 Great as a side dish but also delicious as a main.
-We often serve it just with baked potatoes and peas, and sometimes if we we're feeling a bit decadent, some crispy bacon.
+We often serve it with baked potatoes and peas, and sometimes if we we're feeling a bit decadent, some crispy bacon.

-The key is to just cook the cauliflower, and that will very much depend on the size of your florets.
-If you're not sure, then check after 5-6 minutes.
+The key with this dish, is to steam the cauliflower until it's just cooked.
+If you're not sure, then check the florets after 5-6 minutes.
 When you can easily slide a sharp knife into the cauliflower stem, then it's done.

 We love a really cheesy sauce, so if you prefer your sauce less tangy, then choose a milder cheddar and/or reduce the cheddar content.
 Enjoy!